WASasquatch/humhub-modules-random-space/README.md

 ## Requirements

 - At least 5 Public Spaces (The script will try again in event of private space found in it's roll)
+- A ration of 1/4 of all spaces should be public

 ### Installation